beakerbrowser/homebase/README.md

  - **Domain**.
 Set the `domain:` field to the top-level domain name of your Homebase instance.
 New archives will be hosted under its subdomains.
  - **Web API**.
 Set a password on the Web API if you want to publish to your Homebase using Beaker or the Dat CLI.
  - **Let's Encrypt**.
 This is required for accessing your archives with domain names.
 You'll need to provide your email address so that Let's Encrypt can warn you about expiring certs, or other issues.
+(Set this to `false` if you are running Homebase behind a proxy like Apache or Nginx.)
  - **Dats**.
 Add the archives that you want hosted.
 Each one will be kept online and made available at `dat://{name}.yourdomain.com`.
 The `domain` field is optional, and can take 1 or more additional domains for hosting the archive at.
 You can also add & remove archives using Beaker or the Dat CLI via the Web API.

 Here's an example dat with multiple domains: